- Ace your internal kickoff meeting

 3. Send an introductory email and customer checklist

-Once everyone has finished prepping for the external kickoff, it’s time to send an introductory email to your customer.
-This email should include any documentation that the customer needs to review, as well as a warm welcome from the team.
+Once everyone has finished prepping for the external project kickoff, it’s time to send an introductory email to your customer.
+This email should include project deliverables and any documentation that the customer needs to review, as well as a warm welcome from the team.

 You should also include a pre-kickoff checklist that customers can return to you prior to the meeting.